RasaHQ/rasa/docs/domains.rst

 The ``Domain`` defines the universe in which your bot operates.
 It specifies the ``intents``, ``entities``, ``slots``, and ``actions`` your bot should know about.
 Optionally, it can also include ``templates`` for the things your bot can say.
+You can also define a list of intents, under ``intents_ignore_entities``, for which Rasa Core should ignore any entities found.
+By default no entities will be ignored.

 As an example, the ``DefaultDomain`` has the following yaml definition: